SharePoint/sp-dev-docs/docs/apis/webhooks/sharepoint-webhooks-using-azure-functions.md

 - Return the **validationtoken** if specified as a URL parameter to the call.
 This is needed as described at [Create a new subscription](./lists/create-subscription.md), and SharePoint expects the reply to happen within 5 seconds.
 - Process the JSON webhook notification.
 In the following sample, we've opted to store the JSON in a storage queue so that an Azure Web Job can pick it up and process it asynchronously.
-- Depending on your needs, you could also process the notification directly in your webhook service, but keep in mind that all webhook service calls need to complete in 5 seconds; hence, using an asynchronous model is recommended.
+- Depending on your needs, you could also process the notification directly in your webhook service, but keep in mind that all webhook service calls need to complete in 5 seconds; so using an asynchronous model is recommended.

 You can achieve this by replacing the default code with the following code: